-Next door to Kew Palace, the Georgian royal kitchen remains miraculously preserved, 200 years after it was last used.
+Next door to Kew Palace, the royal kitchens remain miraculously preserved, 200 years after they were last used.

 The Royal Kitchens evoke life on the 6 February 1789, when George III was given back his knife and fork, after his first episode of 'madness'.

-The visitor’s first experience is the little kitchen garden to the rear, with neat vegetable beds laid out between gravel paths, and fruit trees climbing the walls.
-In fact, the real kitchen gardens were enormous and stood alongside the Kew Road, but this gives a flavour of what the Georgian kitchen gardens were like.
+First experience the little kitchen garden, with neat vegetable beds laid out between gravel paths, and fruit trees climbing the walls.
+This gives a flavour of what the Georgian kitchen gardens were like - when they were in use the real kitchen gardens were enormous and stood alongside the Kew Road.

-Inside, you’ll see the four preparation rooms where the bread was baked, the fish and meat stored, vegetables washed, and the lead-lined sink where the scullery boys would spend hours scouring pots and pans with sand and soap.
+Once inside, you’ll see four preparation rooms where bread was baked, fish/meat was stored and vegetables were washed.
+See the lead-lined sink where scullery boys would spend hours scouring pots and pans with sand and soap.

 Open the original 18th century split door to reveal the Royal Kitchens' most impressive space: a double-height room, complete with a roasting range, charcoal grill and pastry oven.

 Projections and sounds bring the space back to life, showing the complete experience of this working room in its former glory.